-Mixer is Microsoft’s own platform which lets you stream games, interacts with the audience, connect with them using the Broadcast feature that’s inbuilt into Xbox One.
+Mixer is Microsoft’s own platform which lets you stream games, interact with the audience, and connect with them using the Broadcast feature that’s inbuilt into Xbox One.
 To make the communication even better, Xbox One now lets you share your controller with those who are watching your streaming.
-It’s like passing on the controller to the fellow gamers who want to teach you some trick.
+It’s like passing on the controller to fellow gamers who want to teach you some tricks.
 In this guide, we will learn to share a controller with the audience when streaming Xbox Games on Mixer.

 Share Xbox One controller with audience when streaming on Mixer